What is the Admissions Policy for ISH?

 Please note that students who join the CP/DP later in the academic year must be prepared to take personal responsibility for catching up with their academic work as well as in meeting the Creativity, Activity, and Service (CAS)/ Service Learning (SL) requirements.
 This requires the student to carefully follow teachers’ guidance and to work independently.

 Year 13 is the second, and final year of the CP and DP.
 Therefore, only students who have already successfully completed year 1 of the CP/ DP will be admitted.
-We must also be able to provide a subject package for the student which corresponds with the CP/DP subject package that they have studied in year 1 of the CP/DP in their previous school.
-To ascertain whether these criteria have/ can be met, the CP/DP Coordinator from the previous school will be required to complete our document ‘Checklist for Transfer Students into Year 13’, and to send this directly to the CP/DP Coordinator at ISH.
+We can only offer a place if we are able to provide a subject package for the student which corresponds with the CP/DP subject package that they have studied in year 1 of the CP/DP in their previous school.
+To ascertain whether these criteria have/can be met, the CP/DP Coordinator from the previous school will be required to complete our document ‘Checklist for Transfer Students into Year 13’, and to send this directly to the CP/DP Coordinator at ISH.
 Please note that it is not possible to join Year 13 any later than the first week of the academic year.

 Please note that any student who joins the CP/DP later in the programme (e.g. at the start of Year 13), must be prepared to take personal responsibility for catching up with any necessary academic work as well as in meeting the Creativity, Activity, and Service (CAS)/ Service Learning (SL), Extended Essay (EE)/ Reflective Project, and Theory of Knowledge (TOK) requirements.
 This requires the student to carefully follow teachers’ guidance and to work independently.